Living Wage

 • reputation as an ethical employer

-• workers are able to provide properly for themselves and their family
+• provide properly for themselves and their family

 Get help with becoming a Real Living Wage employer